rohanpassi/metricStreaming/README.md

 - Object return type is used to keep the application simple and save time.
 - Very limited Unit tests: Due to lack of time.
 - Integration tests: Due to lack of time.
+- Exception handling: Due to lack of time.
 - Multiple aggregators and groupers.
 - No DB integration.